 - Natural rubber

 However, following the transition to the Japan Exchange Group (JPX), many of these commodities were transferred to the Osaka Securities Exchange (OSE), another exchange owned by JPX.
-Today, the Tokyo Commodity Exchange only offers trading on these products in the energy and Chukyo oil markets:
+Today, Tokyo Commodity Exchange brokers only offer these products in the energy and Chukyo oil markets:

 - Gas oil